 ANN ARBOR, Mich. – The survivors of Dr. Robert Anderson’s abuse addressed the University of Michigan Board of Regents Thursday.

-Following several emotional moments, Board chair Jordan Acker said he couldn’t say much due to the ongoing litigation, but added that the university is working to make sure it doesn’t happen again.
+Board chair Jordan Acker told the survivors the university are working to make sure it doesn’t happen again.